cetz-package/cetz/src/mark.typ

 #import util: typst-length

+/// Checks if a mark should be drawn according to the current style.
+/// - style (style): The current style.
+/// -> bool
 #let check-mark(style) = style != none and (style.start, style.end, style.symbol).any(v => v != none)

+/// Processes the mark styling.
+/// TODO: remember what is actually going on here.
+///
+/// - ctx (context): The context object.
+/// - style (style): The current style.
+/// - root (str): Where the mark is being placed, normally either `"start"` or `"end"`.
+Allows different styling for marks in different directions.
+/// - path-length (float): The length of the path.
+This is used for relative offsets.
 #let process-style(ctx, style, root, path-length) = {
   let base-style = (
     symbol: auto,